dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     .. _dcmAcceptedMoveDestination:

     dcmAcceptedMoveDestination_"
-    "Overwrite Policy",string,"Overwrite Policy: NEVER, ALWAYS, SAME_SOURCE, SAME_SERIES or SAME_SOURCE_AND_SERIES.
-NEVER if absent.","
+    "Overwrite Policy",string,"Overwrite Policy for Objects received by this AE.
+Overwrites value specified on Device level.
+Enumerated values: NEVER, ALWAYS, SAME_SOURCE, SAME_SERIES or SAME_SOURCE_AND_SERIES","
     .. _dcmOverwritePolicy:

     dcmOverwritePolicy_"
     "Accept Missing Patient ID",string,"Indicates if objects without Patient IDs shall be accepted and if a Patient ID shall be created.
-Enumerated values: YES, NO, CREATE.
-If absent, CREATE will be applied.","
+Overwrites value specified on Device level.
+Enumerated values: YES, NO or CREATE","
     .. _dcmAcceptMissingPatientID:

     dcmAcceptMissingPatientID_"
     "Accept Conflicting Patient ID",string,"Indicates if objects with a Patient IDs which differs from the Patient ID in previous received objects of the Study shall be accepted.
-Enumerated values: YES, NO, MERGED(= accept prior Patient IDs).
-If absent, MERGED will be applied.","
+Overwrites value specified on Device level.
+Enumerated values: YES, NO or MERGED","
     .. _dcmAcceptConflictingPatientID:

     dcmAcceptConflictingPatientID_"